kittykatattack/learningPixi/README.md

   message.text = "You won!";
 }
 ```
-If you run out of health, you loose the game.
+If you run out of health, you lose the game.
 The game `state` is also
 set to `end` and the `message` text displays "You Lost!"
 ```js
 if (healthBar.outer.width < 0) {